jvee11/DoodleRush1/README.md

 - GitHub: [ShashwatAgg0411](https://github.com/ShashwatAgg0411)
 ---

-Thank you for visiting **Skribblay.you**!
+Thank you for visiting **DoodleRush.you**!
 We hope you enjoy playing and contributing to the project.